 Older animals are also eligible.
 You can submit the tag number on any animal originating on your premises and the papers will be updated the next time they are printed.
 If the tag falls out once recorded on the certificate it can be easily updated.
 Simply return the certificate of registration with an explanation and the new tag number to the office and we will be able to issue you a corrected certificate free of charge.

-To take advantage of this service please submit your Angus tag numbers with your registrations this year or use the template and email it to Byron.
+To take advantage of this service please submit your Angus tag numbers with your registrations this year or use the template and email, fax (403-571-3599) or mail it to the office.
 This data will also be submitted to CCIA; if you require the CCIA birth certificate please indicate so when the data is sent.